cofoundry-cms/Cofoundry.Docs/src/Content Management/Page Block Types.md

-﻿A *Page Block Type* represents a type of content that can be inserted into a region of a *page template* such as *Image*, *Plain Text* or *Raw Html*.
+A *Page Block Type* represents a type of content that can be inserted into a region of a *page template* such as *Image*, *Plain Text* or *Raw Html*.
 Cofoundry includes some common types built in, but you can easily create your own custom types to represent more bespoke concepts, this gives you fine grained control over the data and markup building blocks that end users can use to create content on your website.

 ## Built-in Page Block Types